Meet the Laras, whose toddler, Sunflower Mae, has Down syndrome

-When Andy and Mercedes Lara began sharing Sunflower Mae’s story, .
+When Andy and Mercedes Lara began sharing Sunflower Mae’s story, she captured the hearts of thousands.
 Sunflower has Down syndrome, a chromosomal abnormality that is caused by an extra chromosome in each cell of the body.
 Individuals with Down syndrome have special physical and developmental needs, and the Laras were ready for the challenge when they intentionally sought out a child with special needs during their adoption journey.

 Today, the Laras have two children: Sunflower, who is nineteen months, and Rhodes, who is a newborn.
 We spoke to Andy about the joys, challenges, and lessons he’s experienced raising Sunflower.
 Andy’s perspective is refreshingly direct, and his fatherly love is palpable.
 You might be surprised to know that the Laras would love for Sunflower to grow up and marry a man with Down syndrome, or that Andy thinks all of us can see Down syndrome as a “road map” to our own challenges in life.

 The cutest thing Sunflower does: